SKIP TO PAGE CONTENT

 • Make a report to Title IX and law enforcement, as well as decline further action by either/both. *There are certain exceptions due to the safety of yourself and others.

-• Remain 100% confidential if you report to student counseling or medical services.
+• Remain 100% confidential if you report to Student Counseling Services or Student Medical Services.

-• Know the accommodations for changes to academic, living, transportation, working situations and additional protective measures.
-These are available regardless of whether you choose to report to Title IX, campus police or other law enforcement.
+• Know the accommodations available to you for changes to academic, living, transportation, or work situations, as well as additional supportive measures.
+These are available to you regardless of whether you choose to proceed with an investigation or not.

-All WTAMU employees are required to report sexual misconduct and interpersonal violence related incidents to Title IX.
+All WTAMU employees are required to report sexual misconduct and interpersonal violence related incidents to the Civil Rights & Title IX Office.

 Both the complainant and respondent have the right to: